esheo-skia/Slicer-SegTemplateEditor/README.md

 # Segmentation Template Editor

 **Segmentation Template Editor** is a 3D Slicer extension that automates repetitive labeling workflows by applying predefined, reusable label groups.
-It ensures **consistent label names, fixed label values, terminology metadata, and visually distinct colors** for every segmentation.
+It ensures **consistent label names and automatically assigned, visually distinct colors** for every segmentation.

 ![Demo](Resources/Screenshots/SegTemplateEditor.gif)

 ---

 ## Quick Demo

  A short overview of the workflow: